Chapter 3

 A Scratch program to count to 10 A Scratch program to count to 10

 Here we see a number of different blocks snapped tightly together to form a complete, simple program.
-This chapter will indroduce the various blocks available in Scratch, as well as explain thier basic functionality and use.
+This chapter will introduce the various blocks available in Scratch, as well as explain thier basic functionality and use.

 Block Shapes